Isolation and Quarantine Protocols

 Individuals who have been fully vaccinated and received their booster shot.

-Fully vaccinated individuals who are deemed close contacts by the University’s contact tracing team do not need to quarantine but will be required to:
+Fully vaccinated and boosted individuals who are deemed close contacts by the University’s contact tracing team do not need to quarantine but will be required to:

 - Wear a well-fitted mask for 10 days after exposure.

 - Test on day 5 after exposure if possible.

 - If you develop symptoms, get tested, and stay home.

 Unvaccinated or Not Yet Boosted